First of all there was an idea, the idea of a new seperation of a stem clamping. Why not seperate the stem at the steerer tube?

 Right side: Mattheck's chamfer

 The Intend Grace stem is made with this principles.
-So the test machine couldn't get it destroyed.
+So the test machine couldn't destroy it.